top of page

 7

-Store according to the product guidance, usually refrigerated and away from heat and direct sunlight.
+Label and store correctly – Label the cartridge with the product name, concentration, and preparation date.
+Store according to product guidance, usually refrigerated and protected from heat and direct sunlight.

 Storage & Handling